CliffordAnderson/XQuery4Humanists/02-Exploring-TEI-with-XQuery.md

 return element dictionary {$word-elements}
 ```

-To get this to work, we just have to write two functions: `local:collect-words()`, which we will use to clean up the words by getting rid of capitalization, punctuation, and the like, and `local:determine-frequency()`, which we will use to get the frequency of the various words.
+To get this to work, we have to write two functions: `local:collect-words()`, which we will use to clean up the words by getting rid of capitalization, punctuation, and the like, and `local:determine-frequency()`, which we will use to get the frequency of the words.

 > Hint: You'll need clean up the punctuation in `local:collect-words()` to get an accurate count of word tokens.
 The [`fn:translate` function](http://www.xqueryfunctions.com/xq/fn_translate.html) should do the trick nicely.